erikdesjardins/eslint-plugin-dollar-sign/README.md

 Enforce $varName for jQuery assignment.

-Based heavily on the `requireDollarBeforejQueryAssignment` rule in JSCS.
+An direct port of the `requireDollarBeforejQueryAssignment` rule from JSCS.